 The diversity of medical history materials belonging to the Scottish Catholic Archives and the ways in which they will enhance and bring a better understanding of the Catholic Church’s involvement in health and medical care are pivotal in measuring the importance of the project collections in the context of the study of the history of medicine.
 Read more.

 Archive staff recently discovered the following rather complicated tangle of affairs in one of our correspondence collections.
 Perhaps a solution to someone’s family research problems?
 The item is contained in the Blairs Letters collection - a collection of 46,500 items of correspondence dating from 1627 until 1887.
 The scope of the collection is vast, with royal correspondence and local church administration.
 Read more.

 4JANUARY 2012 - MANUSCRIPT MUSIC SOURCES

-The Scottish Catholic Archives holds over 500 manuscript music sources dating from the 18th century.
+The Scottish Catholic Archives includes over 500 manuscript music sources dating from the 18th century.
 Read more.

 3 january 2012 - The Scottish-Canadian Tradition - a shared Catholic heritage